blipk/Bowser/README.md

 Use the File menu to Export or Import your rules configuration from files for backup.

-Use the Settings menu to enable/disable Bowser, and to detect installed web browsers.
+Use the Settings menu to enable/disable Bowser, to detect installed web browsers, or to set the default browser for links without rules.

 Use the Help menu to find this readme.